battlecode/battlecode24-scaffold/README.md

 This is the Battlecode 2024 scaffold, containing an `examplefuncsplayer`.
 Read https://play.battlecode.org/bc24/getting-started!

-**We are using a rewritten version of the client this year, so please let teh devs know if you encounter any issues or have any feedback!**
+**We are using a rewritten version of the client this year, so please let the devs know if you encounter any issues or have any feedback!**

 ### Project Structure